Global security spending set to hit $198bn by 2025

 New malware loader Bumblebee adopted by known ransomware access brokers

-Several threat groups believed to be initial access facilitators for some ransomware gangs are transitioning to a new first-stage malware downloader dubbed Bumblebee.
-The malware is used to deploy known penetration testing implants such as Cobalt Strike, Sliver and Meterpreter.
+This new first-stage malware loader is being used by threat groups who are believed to be initial access facilitators for larger ransomware gangs.
+Bumblebee deploys known penetration testing implants like Cobalt Strike, Sliver and Meterpreter.
 Researchers at Proofpoint state, “Bumblebee is a sophisticated downloader containing anti-virtualization checks and a unique implementation of common downloader capabilities.
 The increase of Bumblebee in the threat landscape coincides with BazaLoader — a popular payload that facilitates follow-on compromises — disappearing recently from Proofpoint threat data.”

 Cloudflare thwarts record DDoS attack

-Cloudflare on Wednesday disclosed that it acted to mitigate a DDoS attack that peaked at 15.3 million requests per second (RPS).
-The company called it one of the “largest HTTPS DDoS attacks on record.”
-The volumetric DDoS attack is said to have lasted less than 15 seconds and targeted an unnamed Cloudflare customer operating a crypto launchpad.
-Cloudflare said the latest attack was launched from a botnet consisting of roughly 6,000 unique compromised devices, with 15% of the attack traffic emanating from Indonesia, followed by Russia, Brazil, India, Colombia, and the U.S.
+The attack peaked at 15.3 million requests per second (RPS), which Cloudflare called it “one of the largest HTTPS DDoS attacks on record.”
+This volumetric DDoS attack lasted less than 15 seconds and “targeted an unnamed Cloudflare customer operating a crypto launchpad.”
+Cloudflare said it was launched through a botnet consisting of roughly 6,000 unique compromised devices, “with 15% of the attack traffic emanating from Indonesia, followed by Russia, Brazil, India, Colombia, and the U.S.”

 French fiber optic cable attacks accentuate critical infrastructure vulnerabilities